shahanakattil/ai-in-a-day/04-conversational-ai/README.md

    ![New profile name is set to ai-in-a-day.
 Publish Target is set to Azure Web App.
 The Next button is highlighted.](media/add-new-publish-profile-1.png)

+>  **Note**: Use your Azure credentials from the environment details tab to login if prompted.

 3. We have to go back to the Azure Portal for a moment to grab some key information we will need during the next step.
 We need the key information of **Subscription(1)**, **Resource Group Name(2)**, **Region(4)** and **Region for luis(5)** where our Language understanding resources live.
 Take a note of these values to be used in the next step.

    ![AI-in-a-day Resource Group is open in the Azure Portal.
 Resource Group Name and Cognitive Service Locations are highlighted.](media/bot-updated-ui.png)